 Researchers and nurserymen have been trying to clone avocado rootstocks for many years.
-The main purpose of cloning is to propagate rootstocks tolerant to Phytophthora root rot.
-Other objectives of cloning are salinity tolerance, improved productivity, compatibility of the rootstock and scion, dwarfing, and genetic uniformity of the orchard.
+The main purpose for cloning is to propagate rootstocks tolerant to Phytophthora root rot.
+Other reasons for cloning are salinity tolerance, improved productivity, compatibility of the rootstock and scion, and genetic uniformity of the orchard.
 Avocado wood is difficult to root from cuttings and even harder to grow as a viable plant from the few successfully rooted cuttings.
-Schroeder, Salazar-Garcia, Ben-Ya'acov, Gustafson, Kadman, and many others have reported on vegetative cloning attempts.
-Most efforts to tissue culture the avocado have not been successful.
-One promising approach to micropropagating being currently developed by Dr. Richard Litz, at the University of Florida, is the formation of somatic embryos from extracted nucelli.
-Somatic hybridization techniques are also under study by the same researcher.
+Schroeder, Salazar-Garcia, Ben-Ya'acov, Gustafson, Kadman and many others have reported on vegetative cloning attempts through the years.

-The late E. F. Frolich, at the University of California at Los Angeles, developed an etiolation method which, although often modified, is widely used internationally for the commercial propagation of clonal avocado rootstocks.
+E.F.
+Frolich from UCLA developed an etiolation method, which, although often modified, is widely used internationally for the commercial propagation of clonal avocado rootstocks.
 The basic procedure is somewhat complicated and time consuming: a large avocado seed is grown in a container to serve as a nurse for the future rootstock.
-Once the seedling is large enough for grafting, a splice or cleft graft is made and the graft is left to develop.
+Once the seedling is large enough for grafting, a splice or cleft graft is made, and the graft is left to develop.
 One bud is selected and allowed to grow.
 The young plant is placed in a dark room, usually on a table with a dark plastic cover and equipped with an air-circulating fan.
-The shoot is permitted to grow chlorophyll free until it is between 8 and 16 inches tall, and then is removed from the dark chamber.
+The shoot is permitted to grow chlorophyll free until it is between 8 and 16 inches tall, and then it is removed from the dark chamber.
 Depending on the propagator's preference, a portion of the new stem adjacent to the bud union, which is tender and more readily rooted, is covered with sterile rooting medium, either in a second container or by filling a part of the planting sleeve that previously was folded and not used.
-If adventitious roots develop successfully, and this is not always the case, the nurse seed is severed from the rooting stem and the newly-rooted shoot is given time to develop under humid conditions.

-Once the plant hardens off, it is grafted to the preferred variety and is allowed to develop for two to three months.
-This double-grafted plant is later transplanted to a larger container and then grown for several additional months, preferably under shade cloth.
-The addition of rooting hormones, mainly low concentrations of IBA (indolebutyric acid), and additives such as cytokinins, other auxin derivatives, vitamins, and mycorrhizae to the immediate area of the covered etiolated stem, increases the chance for successful rooting.
-Some propagators make minor cuts in the base of the stem to encourage the penetration of the auxins and the enhancement of rooting.
-H. Brokaw patented a variation of the Frolich method that streamlines the commercial propagation of clonal trees.
+If adventitious roots develop successfully, and this is not always the case, the nurse seed is severed from the rooting stem, and the newly rooted shoot is given time to develop under humid conditions.
+Once the plant hardens off, it is grafted to the preferred variety and is allowed to develop for 2 to 3 months.
+This double-grafted plant is later transplanted to a larger container and then grown for several months, preferably under shade cloth.
+Brokaw Nursery patented a variation of the Frolich method that streamlines the commercial propagation of clonal trees.
 The planting sleeve configuration, the length of the etiolated shoot, and the addition of a loosely clamped metal ring placed just above the bud union are included in Brokaw's technique.
 The innovation is that the ring is intended to constrict slowly the growing plant, eventually severing the nurse seed.
-In the case in which the nurse seed fails to separate or if the nurse seed is not physically removed, complications can occur, mainly in the form of profuse suckering and the danger of exposure to root rot and viral infection through the nurse seed.
+In the case in which the nurse seed fails to separate or if the nurse seed is not physically removed, complications, mainly in the form of profuse suckering and the danger of exposure to root rot and viral infection through the nurse seed, can occur.
+The addition of rooting hormones, mainly low concentrations of IBA (indolebutyric acid) and additives such as cytokinins, other auxin derivatives, vitamins, and mycorrhizae to the immediate area of the covered etiolated stem, greatly increases the chance for successful rooting.
+Some propagators make minor cuts in the base of the stem to encourage the penetration of the auxins and the enhancement of rooting.